dginev/mathml-docs/intent-to-content.md

 </tr></tbody></table>

-## Phrase book to classic Content MathML
+## Phrase book to Full Content MathML

-The following (partial) map can be used to rewrite the virtual content dictionary trees as classic Content MathML.
+The following (partial) map can be used to rewrite the virtual content dictionary trees as Full Content MathML.

 It covers the chapter [4.4 Content MathML for Specific Operators and Constants](https://www.w3.org/TR/MathML3/chapter4.html#contm.opel).